Ganeung station

-Ganeung Station is a metro station on the Seoul Subway Line 1, located in northern Uijeongbu, South Korea.
-It was also the northern terminus for Seoul Subway Line 1 until the line was extended to Soyosan.
+Ganeung station is a metro station on the Line 1 of the Seoul Metropolitan Subway.
+The station is located in northern Uijeongbu and previously served as the northern terminus for Line 1 before its extension to Soyosan.

 History

-It was originally built as a traditional railway station in 1961, named Gareung Station, but was abolished in 1963.
-It was rebuilt as Uijeongbu Bukbu Station and then renamed Ganeung in 2006.
+It was originally built as a traditional railway station in 1961, named Gareung station, but was abolished in 1963.
+It was rebuilt as Uijeongbu Bukbu station and then renamed Ganeung in 2006.